iterative/dvc.org/content/docs/command-reference/run.md

   command's code is non-deterministic
   ([not recommended](#avoiding-unexpected-behavior)).

-- `--no-commit` - do not save outputs to cache.
-A stage created, while nothing is added to the cache.
-In the stage file, the file hash values will be empty;
+- `--no-commit` - do not store outputs in the cache (`dvc.yaml` and `dvc.lock`
-  They will be populated the next time this stage is actually executed, or `dvc commit` can be used to force committing existing output file versions to cache.

-  This is useful to avoid caching unnecessary data repeatedly when running multiple experiments.
+  are still created or updated); useful to avoid caching unnecessary data when executing tests or experiments.
+Use `dvc commit` to finish the operation.

 - `--always-changed` - always consider this stage as changed (uses the `always_changed` field in `dvc.yaml`).
 As a result `dvc status` will report it